Aluzinc Steel Sheet in Coil with Prime Quality and Lowest Price

 Usually within thirty working days after receiving buyer’s advance payment or LC.
 We will arrange the factory manufacturing as soon as possible.
 The cargo readiness usually takes 15-25 days, but the shipment will depend on the vessel situation.

-- Q: How are steel coils used in the production of heating systems?
+- Q: How are steel coils formed into specific shapes?

-- Q: How are defects in steel coils repaired?
+- Q: How are steel coils used in the manufacturing of household appliances?

 Send your message to us